roshan-raya/Cyber-Security-Operation/docs/process-workflow.md

 # Process Workflow — Patch Lifecycle
 **Catnip Games International — Patch Management System (as built)**

-This document describes how patching is currently run in this repository, both in CI and for manual operator runs.
+This document describes how patching is actually run in this repository, both in CI and for manual operator runs.

 ---